Cpetak/urchin_adaptation/Step6.md

 -doHWE 1
 ```

+For FOG and CAP, I also run the above code without outliers -> angsd_noout

 Since I have 7 populations, I have 21 possible pairs of populations.
 For each of the possible pairs:

-Note to self!! create new folder, copy all .saf.idx (and other related files) of BOD, TER, SAN, KIB, LOM from angsd_new and CAP, FOG from angsd_noout and do all of the following there

 ```bash
 #!/bin/sh